tompayne/Recursive/README.md

 # Recursive
-This repository depicts recursive as well as standard algorythms for foundational Java.
+This repository depicts recursive as well as standard algorithms for foundational Java.

 Triangles: Is a recursive